uwedaeumler/qr-code-scanner/README.md

 To clone the latest version of LoRa Basics™ Station from Github use the following commands:

     cd /home
-    git clone https://github.com/......
-[Link einfügen]
+    git clone https://github.com/uwedaeumler/qr-code-scanner  [Link einfügen]

-The repository can now be opened by the following command:
+The repository with the application files can now be opened by the following command:

-    cd qr-code-scanner/ [anpassen ggf.]
+    cd qr-code-scanner/src/

 ## **Build Docker-File**